jupyter/nbgrader/README.md

 nbgrader extension activate
 ```

-By default the extension will by symlink, so you shouldn't need to reinstalling it after upgrading nbgrader.
-Use `nbgrader extension install --no-symlink` to actually copy the file.

 To get help and see all the options you can pass while installing/activating the nbgrader notebook extension, use:

 ```bash